infothrill/python-launchd/README.rst

 as well as the `launchd` command line utility.
 Therefore, this python package can only be used on `OS X <http://en.wikipedia.org/wiki/OS_X>`_

+The python objective C bridge contains some special types.
+This package strips off all non built-in type information and returns pure python data.

 Examples
 ========